 If the 40-foot tall Christmas tree at the Bellagio Conservatory doesn’t cut it for you, make sure you check out the 65-foot tree at the Venetian.
 It’s truly a spectacle to behold, with over 50,000 programmable lights and a nightly light show.

-The Tournament of Kings arena is transformed into a medieval winter wonderland, with a seasonal show featuring holiday costumes, lights, and a magically conjured snowfall courtesy of Merlin.
-And of course, there’s a holiday-inspired three-course meal—no utensils, of course.
+The Tournament of Kings arena is transformed into a medieval winter wonderland for “‘Twas the Knight”—a seasonal show featuring holiday costumes, lights, and a magically conjured snowfall courtesy of Merlin.
+And, of course, there’s a holiday-inspired meal.

-The Tournament of Kings holiday dinner show runs from November 20-December 31.
-Tickets start at $66.
+The Tournament of Kings holiday dinner show runs from November 16-December 25.
+Tickets start around $74.

 12. Night Flight Over the Strip